 The techniques described in this article apply to wheels of conventional construction, generally with 28 or more evenly-spaced spokes.

 At the time Sheldon wrote the article, most wheels were less precisely built than today, and most bicycles had steel rims.
 The first common, well-engineered aluminum alloy clincher rim, the Super Champion/Wolber Model 58, with parallel sidewalls and a pinned joint, had only been on the market for a few years, and was a relatively high-end product.
 I learned precise wheel truing on Fiamme and Weinmann aluminum rims which had angled sidewalls, such that even a small amount of out-of-roundness caused rim brakes to work unevenly.
 Usually, braking was uneven at the rim joint as well: it was welded and then ground down to remove excess material -- usually ground down too far.
 Most bicyclists accepted these conditions as normal.

 Today, precise, extruded, aluminum-alloy rims are the norm except on cheap bicycles.
 Truing a wheel that has only a slight wobble is as valid as ever, and so is replacement of a broken spoke.
-Rougher techniques can often get a wheel into good enough shape to ride home, or to the nearest bike shop.
+Rougher techniques can often get a seriously damaged wheel into good enough shape to ride home, or to the nearest bike shop.
 These techniques cannot nearly as often be expected to make a wheel as good as new, because new is so much better than it used to be.
-For an as-good-as-new repair, it is generally necessary to replace the rim.
+An as-good-as-new repair,generally requires replacing the rim.
 There is another article on this site about on-road wheel repair using improvised tools and techniques.

 Other rims can often be repaired, though as Sheldon says both in this article and in his wheelbuilding article, repairing a damaged wheel is much more difficult than rebuilding a wheel with a new rim.
 Also as he describes in the wheelbuilding article, it is possible to transfer spokes from a damaged rim to a new one, making for a quicker repair.
 Practice in building new wheels helps build the technique to repair damaged ones.